pustotnik/zenmake/docs/buildconf.rst

                 It's ``False`` by default.

-    :build-work-dir-name: Set name of work directory which is used mostly for object files during compilation.
+    :build-work-dir-name: Set a name of work directory which is used mostly for object files during compilation.
 This directory seperates resulting target files from other files in a buildtype directory to avoid file/directory conflicts.
 Usually you don't need to set this parameter until some target name has conflict with default value of this parameter.

             The default value is ``@bld``.

 options
 """"""""